JamesSkemp/words/content/post/when-im-30---part-1-quick-list.md

 +++
 title = "When I'm 30 - Part 1: Quick list"
-summary = "Recently, I've been thinking a lot about where I'd like to be when I get older. [slnet0514:cce9ad76-b71f-4777-b8d2-39d4170cdaef]" draft = false comments = true date = "2008-02-09T14:00:00-06:00"
+description = "Recently, I've been thinking a lot about where I'd like to be when I get older. [slnet0514:cce9ad76-b71f-4777-b8d2-39d4170cdaef]" draft = false comments = true date = "2008-02-09T14:00:00-06:00"